All Visitors Are Welcome to:

-Use of these computers (identified by their yellow logo) is limited to two hours per day.
+Use of these computers is limited to two hours per day.
 These computers shut down at 8 pm Sunday through Thursday, and at 6 pm Friday and Saturday.
 Productivity, statistical, and multimedia software are not available to visitors due to licensing restrictions.
 However you may use free web-based services such as Google Docs.

 Community users are welcome to bring their own laptops and use the SDSU wireless network.
 A simple registration procedure is required the first time of use.

 Access to most of our subscription/licensed electronic databases is available onsite.
 Remote access is not permitted due to licensing restrictions.
 Free/No Subscription databases are available from anywhere.
 In addition, a wide variety of databases (with remote access) are available from your local public library (databases at San Diego City and San Diego County.)

 Community users may buy a guest card or join the SDSU Alumni Association.
 Alumni/guest card users may check out up to five books at a time.
 More information on Guest cards is here; please see the Alumni Association site for more information on their membership.

 Interlibrary loan is not available to community users, guests, or alumni.